sandwichfarm/nophr/docs/storage.md

        │ eventstore interface
        ↓
 ┌─────────────────────┐
-│  SQLite or LMDB     │  ← Database files
+│  SQLite             │  ← Database file (LMDB planned, not available in this build) └─────────────────────┘
-└─────────────────────┘
 ```